Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Case study: electron-phonon bi-component fluid in graphite

-Experimental work from the 1970s suggested that signatures of electron-phonon drag manifest in undoped graphite as an anomalous dip in the temperature dependence of the Seebeck coefficient~\cite{takezawa1969thermoelectric,jay-gerin_phonon_1970,sugihara_phonon_1970}.
-Subsequent experiments found the Seebeck coefficient to be highly sensitive to doping impurities and carrier concentration, revealing an increase in $S$ upon hole doping \cite{de_combarieu_thermoelectric_1973,elzinga_thermal_1982,uher_thermopower_1982,sugihara_thermoelectric_1983} and a decrease upon electron doping \cite{akrap_c_2007}.
+Experimental work from the 1970s suggested that signatures of electron-phonon drag manifest in undoped graphite as an anomalous dip in the temperature dependence of the Seebeck coefficient, $S(T)$, between about 20 and 100 K \cite{takezawa1969thermoelectric,jay-gerin_phonon_1970,sugihara_phonon_1970}.
+Subsequent measurements found $S(T)$ to be highly sensitive to carrier concentration, revealing its overall increase upon hole doping \cite{de_combarieu_thermoelectric_1973,elzinga_thermal_1982,uher_thermopower_1982,sugihara_thermoelectric_1983} and decrease upon electron doping \cite{akrap_c_2007}; these raised fundamental questions on the mechanisms through which doping and electron-phonon drag influence $S(T)$.

-In addition to displaying thermoelectric anomalies, graphite has recently gained attention as a target system for the observation of transient fluid-like heat transport phenomena such as second sound~\cite{Huberman_science_2019,ding2022observation}, lattice cooling \cite{jeong_transient_2021,zhang_transient_2021}, as well as steady-state heat hydrodynamic phenomena such as Poiseuille heat flow \cite{huang2023}, thickness-dependent Poiseuille conductivity peak \cite{machida2020phonon}, and Tesla-valve rectification of heat flow \cite{huang_graphite_2024}.
-In spite of the combined evidence of heat hydrodynamics and the strong influence of electron-phonon drag on thermoelectric properties, the possible interplay between phonon hydrodynamics and electronic transport in graphite has never been investigated with first-principles accuracy.
-These past findings, and the possibility to tuning the electronic-transport properties of graphite via doping \cite{elzinga_thermal_1982,uher_thermopower_1982,sugihara_thermoelectric_1983,akrap_c_2007}, make graphite an ideal system to investigate the possibility of simultaneous heat and charge hydrodynamics.
+In addition to displaying thermoelectric anomalies, graphite has recently gained attention as a paradigmatic system for the observation of transient and steady-state fluid-like heat transport phenomena.
+In particular, in the transient domain, experimentalists observed second sound \cite{Huberman_science_2019,ding2022observation} and lattice cooling \cite{jeong_transient_2021,zhang_transient_2021}; in the steady-state regime, recent research measured Poiseuille heat flow \cite{huang2023}, thickness-dependent Poiseuille conductivity peak \cite{machida2020phonon}, and Tesla-valve-like rectification of heat flow \cite{huang_graphite_2024}.
+In spite of the combined experimental evidence of heat hydrodynamics and the strong influence of electron-phonon drag on thermoelectric properties, the possible interplay between phonon hydrodynamics and electronic transport in graphite has never been investigated with first-principles accuracy.
+These past findings, and the possibility to tune the electronic-transport properties of graphite via doping \cite{elzinga_thermal_1982,uher_thermopower_1982,sugihara_thermoelectric_1983,akrap_c_2007}, make graphite an ideal system to investigate the possibility of simultaneous heat and charge hydrodynamics.